A silky, glossy cheese sauce with tender, never mushy macaroni in just 20 minutes!

 And by applying this same technique to Stovetop Macaroni and Cheese, the sauce comes out really luscious.
 Silky and glossy, and it clings to every macaroni.
 No gluggy sauce!!!

-It’s not as simple as throwing everything into the pot and walking away.
+And it all cooks together at the same time!
 Because the sauce thickens as it cooks, it needs to be stirred frequently.
 Not constantly, but pretty frequently.
 A leisurely stir every now and then, taking a sip of wine in between and flicking through a magazine.

 Now that’s a nice vision of preparing dinner, isn’t it??
 (Just to be clear, that’s not what it’s like for me most nights….I wish it was!!)

 I thought a cooking video would be especially useful for this recipe so you can see the thickness of the sauce when you take it off the stove.
 If there is one tip I’d give for Mac and Cheese – any Mac and Cheese, even baked ones – it’s this: take the sauce off the stove BEFORE it’s the consistency you want.
 The sauce continues to thicken as you stir it and serve it.
 And it thickens really fast.

 So take it off the stove earlier, and if it’s still too thin for your taste, pop it back on later.